eakele/tictactoe/README.md

 look at each of the winning combinations, and then determine if the player has all of the required squares.
 This is done by iterating over each of the squares inside of each combination, and using $.inArray() to determine the currentPlayercells array contains the square. $.inArray() return -1 if a match is not found.

 ```
-Check for win//
+//Check for win
 //
-For each winning combination//
+//For each winning combination
 $.each(winningCombinations, function(index, combination) {
-  Stary by assuming that the player has all of the squares//
+//  Stary by assuming that the player has all of the squares
   var hasAllSquares = true;

-  For each of squares in the combination//
+  //For each of squares in the combination
   $.each(combination, function(index, square) {
-    If the player's chosen squares does not contain the current square//
+    //If the player's chosen squares does not contain the current square
     if ($.inArray(square, currentPlayercells) === -1) {
       hasAllSquares = false;
     }